1965 New York Mets season

 The 1965 New York Mets season was the fourth regular season for the Mets.
 They went 50–112 and finished tenth and last in the National League.
 They were managed by Casey Stengel and Wes Westrum.
 They played home games at Shea Stadium, where they drew 1.77 million paying fans, third in the National League (and over 500,000 more fans than the New York Yankees).

 As WOR-TV, the team' television broadcaster, began to be broadcast on cable starting that year via microwave relay thru the WWOR EMI Service throughout much of the Northeastern United States, it made the Mets the first major league team to broadcast its games via satellite to viewers outside its home city.
 Home and away games were aired on cable to regional viewers in this part of the country.
+This is the first season to feature numbers on the front of both home and away jerseys.